SubstrateLabs/brocc/README.md

 # 🥦 Brocc

-Brocc is a work-in-progress tool for searching and analyzing personal data.
+Brocc is a new way to index and explore your digital life.

+Try the beta by installing the CLI:

+1. `pipx install brocc-li`
+2. `brocc`

 <details open>
 <summary><h2>Principles</h2></summary>